Clearout/clearout.github.io/blacktemple.md

 ![Illidan Stormrage Phase 2](/images/illidanstormragep2.png)

-- Pop lust
 - Paladin and druid with fire resistance gear tank each elemental
-- Face elementals away from raid
+- Face elementals away from raid always
 - Move out of fire, but don't move elemental too far away from the warglaive.
-Kite boss around flames if you have to.
+- Tanks kite boss around or even through flames if you have to
 - Melee don't stand in fire, step out even if you can't hit elementals
 - Healers focus heal player targeted by Dark Barrage, will deal 3000 damage every second for 10 seconds
-- Range spread with your group into several clumps
+- Range spread with your group into your designated spots
-- Move with your group if there is any eye beam fire on ground

 ### Phase 3

 - Does everything he does in phase 1
 - Move out from raid if you get Agonizing Flames
+- Raid spread out to avoid damaga from Agonizing Flames
+- Ve extra aware of running out of raid with parasite
+- When he kneels down its a threat wipe - STOP ALL DPS - only warlock tank should build threat

 ### Phase 4